 - The Dabney, Kinship, and Metier all received 1 star in the 2019 Michelin Guide.
 Chercher Ethiopian Restaurant, Hazel, Kyirisan, The Royal, Supra, Tiger Fork, and Unconventional Diner are in the Michelin Guide’s 2019 Bib Gourmand list.

 The 412,000 SF mixed-use project at 965 Florida Avenue, NW will bring 433 apartments and a new 43,000 SF Whole Foods Market to the neighborhood in 2020.

 CityMarket at O

 The $330 million development has become the neighborhood’s new epicenter.
-It is anchored by a 72,000 SF flagship Giant Food supermarket, a 182-room Cambria Suites hotel, 497 residential units and 560 parking spaces.
-Phase II will deliver 142 additional apartments in 2017.
+It is anchored by a 72,000 SF flagship Giant Food supermarket, a 182-room Cambria Suites hotel, 639 residential units, and 15,000 SF of additional retail.

-The former Wonder Bread Factory (c.
-1913) was transformed into the home of WeWork (co-working space) and iStrategyLabs’ new headquarters.
-In 2018/19, the Advisory Board will be moving into its new 500,000 SF HQ at 655 New York Avenue.
+- The former Wonder Bread Factory (c.
+1913) was transformed into the home of WeWork (coworking space) and iStrategyLabs’ headquarters.